proadhikary/find-replace/README.md

 raHul
 ``

-I want to replace that name completely.
-So need to focus on all of them.

-Target word is `rahul`, which I want to replace that with nihar.
+And, you want to replace that all of names the document has.
+If our target word is `rahul`, which you want to replace with nihar.
 In that case the output should be:
 ``
 Nihar
 nihar